+He has a particular expertise in cases that involve the use and misuse of technology.
 He undertakes cases involving hacking, the creation of malevolent software; and general computer enabled crime such as manufacture and distribution of indecent material.

-Marc was appointed to grade 3 on the CPS General Crime Panel in 2012.
+Marc was appointed to grade 4 on the CPS General Crime Panel in December 2019.
 He was appointed to the Rape and Serious Sexual Offences panel in 2015.

 Marc regularly appears at courts martial both here in the UK and abroad.
 In addition he has appeared at summary appeals and MCTC adjudications.

 Marc also takes instructions in relation to all aspects of prison law, including advising on the correct interpretation of sentences, and the application of those sentences under the various prison regimes.
 He appears at both parole board hearings and prison adjudications.
 He has appeared for prisoners in the High Court on applications for Judicial Review.

 - R v I (2022) – Unlawful Act Manslaughter.
 Motoring.
 Junior alone.